 As you establish your route, you’ll realize the hot spots are where kids are – schools, parks, ball games, neighborhoods.
 Kids and their parents are your main market.
 Your success will be directly associated with where you choose to sell your treats.
 There are lots of ice cream truck vendors that want to sell ice cream and only so many ice cream buying kids.
 Be sure to respect other ice cream truck driver’s stomping grounds.

-You'll be successful if you have a popular jingle or two.
-Don't let the music drive you batty.
+You’ll be successful if you have a popular jingle or two.
+Don’t let the music drive you batty.
 As you drive be sure to smile and people will become loyal to your friendly, familiar face.
 Don’t be a softie and give away too much free ice cream to cool kids.
 This is still a business and profits are important.

 Ice cream truck drivers are almost always paid on commission.
 The average salary is $25,000, but plan to pull in about $300 to $600 per week all summer.
 If it’s rainy and nasty out, you may not make much money, but if the sun is blazing and it’s the Fourth of July you may pull in big bucks.